drpicox/classroom--cards-game--2022/README.md

 and at the end, _hideLoadingSpinner_.

-The function waitForLoading leverages on that, first to be sure that an Backend Api Call has began, and then, to wait for its completion.
+The function waitForLoading leverages on that, first to be sure that a Backend Api Call has began, and then, to wait for its completion.

 Note that any other way for data is very dangerous and can